RTX RTX

 Valuation

-On a multiple basis, the company trades at trailing P/E of 39.56, forward P/E of 28.73, PEG of 2.00.
-The trailing-to-forward compression is notable, pointing to an earnings growth narrative that, if delivered, would make current valuations more defensible.
+On a multiple basis, the company trades at trailing P/E of 32.91, forward P/E of 25.45, PEG of 1.81.
+Forward P/E is below trailing by a moderate margin, pointing to modest earnings expectations that support the current valuation without relying on outsized growth.
 At this PEG level, valuation is defensible given the growth outlook, though there is limited margin of safety against estimate disappointments.
-The company's weighted current ratio of 1.03 suggests near-term liquidity is more constrained than average.
+The company's weighted current ratio of 1.02 suggests near-term liquidity is more constrained than average.
 The valuation setup is broadly consistent with a market that is pricing growth without being reckless about it — a balanced but not cautious stance.

 Margins & Cash Generation